-I want to be able to identify leaders and key support weapons quickly and easily and I use different base sizes to do this.
+You will want to be able to identify leaders and key support weapons quickly and easily and people use a variety of different methods for doing this.
+Much depends on the scale at which you game - a 28mm miniature is much easier to identify from a distance than a 15mm figure.
+Most methods seem to revolve around basing - larger bases, coloured rings around the bottom of the base or different shapes (I've seen a few people use hexagonal bases).
+I use different size bases to do this.
 Junior Leaders are on round 25mm MDF bases.
-These are marginally bigger than the individual men, but I often find the combination of larger base and a suitable pose makes them easy to spot.
+These are marginally bigger than the individual men, but I often find the combination of larger base and a suitable pose makes them easy enough to distinguish from the men under their command.

 |Larger bases and suitable poses for these junior leaders|

-Senior Leaders are on rectangular 20mmx40mm bases which makes them easy to distinguish from junior leaders.
+Senior Leaders are on rectangular 20mmx40mm bases which makes them very easy to distinguish from junior leaders.

 |German senior leaders|

 |US Army senior leaders|

 Support weapons are on 40mm x 40mm bases with two or three figures attached to the base depending on the size of the weapon crew.

 |Australian section, with junior leader, bren team and rifle team|

 The important thing is to be able to glance quickly at the table and know what is what.

 |A British bren and rifle team advance cautiously|